BAMresearch/aRTist-handbook/source/modules.rst

 .. note::

     Additional or updated modules can also be provided individually using |aRTist| package files (:code:`.artp`) for subsequent installation.
+See also :ref:`manageModules`.

 .. toctree::
    :maxdepth: 1